Cwill14/Sprint-Challenge-React-Wars-V1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React solves the problem of state management in javascript, dividing up into components with their own state.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+  Breaking up code into hierarchy? (not sure what the question means)

-- [ ] Describe state.
+- [x] Describe state.

+  State is the data that is being passed around in our class components

-- [ ] Describe props.
+- [x] Describe props.

+  props is and object passed in as a paramater that is the properties we can set up with JSX

 ## Project Set Up